melindahiggins2000/Emory_RWorkshop_11Nov2022/README.md

     2. _R in Action, Third Edition: Data analysis and graphics with R and Tidyverse_ by Robert I. Kabacoff [https://www.manning.com/books/r-in-action-third-edition](https://www.manning.com/books/r-in-action-third-edition)
     3. _The Epidemiologist R Handbook_ [https://epirhandbook.com/en/](https://epirhandbook.com/en/)

-# R packages to be install for workshop:
+# R packages to be installed for workshop:

 See packages listed on [CRAN](https://cran.r-project.org/) - click on "Packages".
 All of the packages on CRAN can be installed inside RStudio by clicking on "Tools/Install Packages" top menu.